 University High School requires that each student complete two years of a science for graduation.
 For students in the Class of 2019 and before, this requirement is met by the biology and chemistry sequence in ninth and tenth grades.
 Starting with the Class of 2020, the requirement will be met by ninth-grade physics and tenth-grade chemistry, respectively.
 However, all students are strongly encouraged to leave UHS with a foundation in all three fundamental sciences (biology, chemistry, and physics).
 The advanced electives that we may offer in upcoming years include Astronomy, Geology, Physics, Physics Honors, Advanced Projects in Physics, Advanced Topics in Modern Chemistry, AP Environmental Science, and three courses under the heading of Advanced Topics in Biology: Microbiology, Molecular Biology, and Physiology.
 Industrial Design is offered in conjunction with the Arts Department.
 Any elective with an “AP,” “Advanced,” or “Honors” designation is considered a “college-level” course.
 Permission to enroll in some advanced courses is granted at the discretion of the instructor and the science department as a whole and will be based on a student’s past record in science classes.
 Taking more than one science course at a time requires permission of the department and space in the desired course.
 In scheduling classes we will accommodate all single-course students first.

 The University High School Human Development curriculum is designed to support the overall cognitive, social, and emotional development of each student by creating opportunities for experiential and project-based learning.
-The curriculum, which spans all four years of a student’s time at UHS, focuses on five main areas: learning and metacognition, cultural competency, health and wellness, community engagement, and college counseling.
-The Human Development faculty work closely with one another, as well as with the mentors to design, deliver, and support learning that aligns with the school’s mission, philosophy, and goals for student competencies.
+The curriculum, which spans all four years of a student’s time at UHS, focuses on five main areas: learning and metacognition, equity literacy, health and wellness, and community engagement.
+The Human Development faculty work closely with one another and with the deans to design, deliver, and support responsive curricula that aligns with the school’s mission, vision and values.

 The principal objectives of the Physical Education program are to stimulate interest in physical education and physical fitness and to provide students with an opportunity to participate in activities that may be of ongoing interest to them throughout their lives.